Broadcast with Confidence Thanks to Haivision’s Hitless Failover Feature

 The broadcast use case illustrated below shows how path redundancy can be applied to remote production with a Makito X4 video encoder sending two SRT streams to an SRT Gateway using two different network providers.
 As the receiver, the SRT Gateway accepts the first packet to arrive from either network, enabling very robust, hitless redundancy, with no glitches.

-Active Active mode
+Active active mode

 Active-Backup Mode